json-api/json-api/_format/1.1/index.md

   It is used to support old servers that don't understand the profile parameter.

 Servers **MAY** add profiles to a JSON:API document even if the client has not requested them.
-The recipient of a document **MUST** ignore any profile extensions in that document that it does not understand.
+The recipient of a document **MUST** ignore any profiles in that document that it does not understand.
 The only exception to this is profiles whose support is required using the `profile` query parameter, as described later.

 #### <a href="#profiles-sending" id="profiles-sending" class="headerlink"></a> Sending Profiled Documents